LimePoint/opschain/docs/reference/included_resource_types.md

 # Included resource types

-A collection of Resource Types come pre-installed on the OpsChain step runner image, this guide covers what they are and how to use them.
+A collection of resource types come pre-installed on the OpsChain step runner image, this guide covers what they are and how to use them.

 ## Resource type summary

-The table below outlines the file to `require` in your resource definition and the Resource Types that will become available.
+The table below outlines the file to `require` in your resource definition and the resource types that will become available.

 | Require                   | Resource Type      | Description                          |
 | :------------------------ | :-------------------- | :----------------------------------- |